arXiv/arxiv-docs/site/pages/sizes.md

 the automatic rejection identifier and to explain the large size).

-Please think about the time it will take people to download your papers. arXiv is a resource used throughout the world and many users do have the fast reliable network connections, fast computers, and printers with large memory that are common in large universities.
-Access logs (June 2008) for arXiv show that the median download speed is about 70kB/s, with 10% of downloads running at \<6kB/s.
-At 6kB/s a 1MB PDF will take almost 3 minutes to download.
+Please think about the time it will take people to download your papers. arXiv is a resource used throughout the world and many users do not have the fast reliable network connections, fast computers, and printers with large memory that are common in large universities.

 Making Submissions Smaller
 --------------------------